What will my child be doing?

 Morning and afternoon tea are offered every day.
-Seasonal fruit is an important component of our snacks, but they also include cheese, rice crackers, yoghurt, sandwiches and raw vegetables and dips such as hummous.
+Seasonal fruit is an important component of our snacks, but they also include cheese, corn thins, yoghurt, sandwiches and raw vegetables and dips such as hummous.
 We offer generous portions so children can eat as much as they need, with milk in the afternoon too.
 Children always have access to their own drink bottles and bring them to the table when they eat.

 For families who have time to prepare them, lunch boxes can be great preparation for school.
 Children learn to manage containers and wrappers and become familiar with the whole process of sitting down at lunch time and opening their lunch box.
 We can heat food where appropriate.
 As children sit and eat in a group, they become familiar with different foods.
 They also enjoy showing their friends what’s in their own lunch box.